contextgeneric/cgp-patterns/content/error-handling.md

 }
 ```

-The trait `CanRaiseError` contains a _generic parameter_ `SourceError` that represents a
-source error type that we want to embed into the main abstract error,
-`HasErrorType::Error`.
-By having it as a generic parameter, it means that a context can raise multiple
-source error types `SourceError` by converting it into `HasErrorType::Error`.
+The `CanRaiseError` trait has a _generic parameter_ `SourceError`, representing the source error type that will be converted into the abstract error type `HasErrorType::Error`.
+By making it a generic parameter, this allows a context to raise multiple source error types and convert them into the abstract error.

-Since raising errors is essential in almost all CGP code, the `CanRaiseError`
-trait is also included as part of the prelude in `cgp`.
+Since raising errors is common in most CGP code, the `CanRaiseError` trait is included in the CGP prelude, so we don’t need to define it manually.

-We can now redefine `ValidateTokenIsNotExpired` to use `CanRaiseError` instead
-of `From` to raise a source error like `&'static str`:
+We can now update the `ValidateTokenIsNotExpired` provider to use `CanRaiseError` instead of `From` for error handling, raising a source error like `&'static str`:

 ```rust
 # extern crate cgp;